xanderstuff/FSEE-BiomeVersion/wiki/dev/docs/biomes/the_hallow.md

     - Pixie Dust can now be used to craft [Prismatic Punch](../items/prismatic_punch.md) and [Sariel](../items/sariel.md).
     - Added Empress of Light - a boss themed around this biome.
     - Fixed abnormal amounts of [Pixies](../mobs/pixie.md) spawning all over The Hallow.
-    - Allays can rarely replace [Pixies](../mobs/pixie.md) when these spawn.
+    - Allays can rarely replace Pixies on spawn.
 * **1.5b**
     - Added [Pixies](../mobs/pixie.md), they served no purpose other than ambience or aquiring [<i class="icon-fsee icon-fsee-pixie-dust"></i>[Pixie Dust](../items/other/pixie_dust.md).
 * **1.5a**